 RESISTANCE & RESILIENCE

-Etta and Jona harvest sweet chestnuts (Castanea sativa) from large-sized, wild-spread trees nearby, to dry to eat.
-Plenty they have sown years ago and recently grafted with varieties from friends and thanks to non-monetary exchanges of plant material.
+Etta and Jona harvest sweet chestnuts from large-sized, wild-spread trees nearby, to eat.
+They propagated many trees years ago and recently grafted with varieties from friends and thanks to non-monetary exchanges of plant material.

 Sweet chestnut trees need to be placed in clusters for optimal pollination.
 The blooming around midsummer makes them safe from frost.
-The ripening, as in Southern Europe, takes place at the end of October.
-Due to the high energy and nutritional value, sweet chestnuts have for long been grown in poor, mountain regions with little cereal production, providing a basic diet - and autonomy.
+Ripening, as in southern Europe, takes place at the end of October.
+Because they are high in calories and nutrients, sweet chestnuts have for long been grown in poor, mountainous regions with little cereal production, providing a basic diet - and autonomy.

 According to the 2024 updated Swedish “risk list” for possibly invasive species (SLU species data bank), sweet chestnut trees are estimated to have a “high invasive potential but a low negative ecological impact.”

-We would argue that sweet chestnuts are not less “native” and not more invasive (when harvested for food) than wheat, and that a diverse system with sweet chestnuts is as much a “food field” as wheat, thus in favor of nature’s recovery, something that an annual crop can never be successful in.
+We would argue that sweet chestnuts are not less “native” and not more invasive (when harvested for food) than wheat, and that a diverse system with sweet chestnuts is as much a “food field” as wheat, thus in favor of nature’s recovery, something that an annual crop can never succeed with.

-While we do acknowledge the potential threat from invasive species as real, we believe the debate is out of proportion: today’s monoculture agriculture and forestry is among the largest drivers of global environmental degradation and are extremely vulnerable to climate change.
-This poses a more widespread, large-scale and acute threat to ecology, economy and food security, and how to reform it should be of highest priority in the public and political debate.
+The group discussed invasive/ less desirable species, and whether this debate in the media is out of proportion, and concluded; today’s monoculture agriculture and forestry is among the largest drivers of global environmental degradation, and are extremely vulnerable to climate change.
+This poses a more widespread, large-scale and acute threat - to ecology, economy and food security, and how to reform it should be of highest priority.

 NEED FOR A “HUGE GENETIC VARIATION GRASS ROOT MOVEMENT”